Q. When I bake, can I leave out the salt from recipes? I'm trying to reduce the amount of salt in my diet.

 Spread the outside of the sandwich very thinly with apple sauce.

-"Fry" it (without any butter) in a pan that's been light coated with cooking spray.
+"Fry" it (without any butter) in a pan that's been lightly coated with cooking spray.

-The apple sauce will crisp up the bread like butter does but without any fat.
+The apple sauce will crisp the bread like butter does but without any fat.

 It doesn't matter whether the apple sauce is sweetened or unsweetened... just make sure it's very thinly spread on the bread.
-If it's too thick, the bread will go soggy instead of getting crispy.
+If it's too thick, the bread will get soggy instead of crisp.
 Enjoy!!

 Q. Hummus seems so healthy but all the ones I find at the grocery store are loaded with fat.
 Where can I find a fat free version?